Planning-Inspectorate/appeal-planning-decision/README.md

 **NB** When finished, you will need to run `helm un -n openfaas-fn functions` to clean up the updated containers.
 For the moment, this will need to be done by someone with admin rights to the cluster.

-### ACP integration

-> Deprecated with release of MVP - 2021-03-19

-The current target MVP checks only the decision date eligibility before passing the user to an existing external service Appeals Casework Portal (ACP) for user to submit their appeal.
-In the FWA ui app this behaviour is controlled by setting the environment variable `SERVER_LIMITED_ROUTING_ENABLED`.
-For convenience, a placeholder environment variable is present in the `docker-compose.yml` file.
-With this set to `true` only a limited set of pages are accessible and user will be taken to ACP from decision date eligibility check.
-With this set to `false` all existing pages will be accessible and user will proceed to LPD selection instead of ACP.

 ## GOV.UK Notify integration

 The following environment variables are required to integrate with the GOV.UK.
 Notify service: